openvinotoolkit/docker_ci/get-started.md

 ## Run built image

-To start the interactive session, run the following command allows inference on the CPU:
+To start the interactive session, run the following command allows inference on the **CPU**:

 **Linux image:**
 ```bash